-Proposals for a development within Clyde Muirshiel Regional Park will be considered with regard to the Park Objectives and Strategy.
+Proposals for development within Clyde Muirshiel Regional Park will be considered with regard to the Park Objectives and Strategy and to the Park's statutory purpose of providing recreational access to the countryside.

 Path Network

 11.24 Inverclyde has an extensive path network, including 179 km of Core Paths criss-crossing the authority area and twenty Rights-of-Way.
 Route 75 of the National Cycle Network connects rural Inverclyde with the urban waterfront and is part of a route extending to Edinburgh in the east and Portavadie in the west.
 The path network includes the Greenock Cut, a 10km circular route running alongside the historic aqueduct, which provides panoramic views over the Firth of Clyde, and the Kelly Cut, which connects the Greenock Cut visitor centre to Wemyss Bay.